For families traveling to Kagoshima with kids, a ryokan with a private in-room onsen solves three problems at once.

 Check live rates for Ibusuki stays on Agoda →

-The island itself has very few family-friendly ryokans, so most families with kids base in Kagoshima city and day-trip to Sakurajima by ferry.
+Because the island has very few family-friendly ryokans, most families with kids base in the city and day-trip to Sakurajima by ferry.

 A city hotel near the port keeps you close to the ferry, the aquarium, and dinner — then you add an onsen night at one of the ryokans above.

-Compare family hotels near the Sakurajima ferry on Agoda →
+Compare stays near the Sakurajima ferry on Agoda →

 Family-friendly tips